epsteina16/FeedTheRock/status3.md

 # Comments by Ming
 * Looks like you accomplished your goals from status report 2
 * Might as well focus on play testing for the next few days.
+* Who on earth are the celebrities?
+I imagine Dwayne Johnson but who else?